How to Make Beef Stock

 You can use Cooking Tips to find more posts like this one!

-Getting started and simmering to make Beef Stock:
+Getting started and simmering ingredients for Beef Stock:

 - I keep two large containers in the freezer, and whenever I get beef scraps I save them until I have enough to make stock.

-- The second photo shows how the procedure for beef stock varies from chicken stock.
-It’s important to put the beef scraps on a cookie sheet and roast the meat for about 30-60 minutes at relatively high heat.
-This produces browning which produces flavor.
-For beef stock, roasting also releases fat.
+- The second photo shows how the procedure for beef stock varies from other types of stock.
+I think it’s important to put the beef scraps on a cookie sheet and roast the meat for about 30-60 minutes at relatively high heat.
+This produces browning which produces flavor, and the beef roasting also releases fat.

 - I roasted about four pounds of beef scraps to make this batch of stock, and here’s how much fat was roasted out of the meat.